A few notes on this post before you read it:

 - There are a couple of mildly graphic sentences about the realities of pregnancy and womanhood in this post.
 I mean, they’re seriously mild, but if that’s not your thing, maybe skip this.

-- I don’t know the gender of the baby yet, so I use he and she interchangeably.
+- I don’t know the sex of the baby yet, so I use he and she interchangeably.

 - I hope you can relate to this, whether you’ve been pregnant a handful of times, you’re pregnant with your first, you’ve miscarried in the past, you’ve never been pregnant, you never want to be pregnant, you desperately want to be pregnant, or you’re a husband to any of these women.
 Our deep need for grace in our fear is a common human experience, and I’m just barely starting to wrap my head around it.
 This is a small part of my story.